wirc-sjsu/firebench/docs/benchmarks/California/01_Caldor.md

 *Performed at obs dataset level*

 The burn severity array is extracted from the original file without any modification.
-The latitude and longitude array are reconstructed using proejction parameters (see `firebench.standardize.mtbs.standardize_mtbs_from_geotiff`).
-The final perimeter has been procress using QGIS.
+The latitude and longitude array are reconstructed using projection parameters (see `firebench.standardize.mtbs.standardize_mtbs_from_geotiff`).
+The final perimeter has been processed using QGIS.
 The original data (kmz file) has been imported and cleaned.
-Extra perimeters have been removed to only conserve the final fire perimeter.
-No modification to the polygons have been performed.
-Then, the multipolygons was exported to kml format and integrated in the dataset HDF5 file.
+Extra perimeters have been removed to conserve only the final fire perimeter.
+No modification to the polygons has been performed.
+Then, the multipolygons were exported to kml format and integrated into the dataset HDF5 file.

 #### Binary classes for high severity

 *Performed at benchmark run level*

-To perform the high severity benchmarks using binary confusion matrix, we construct a binary field based of the high severity index.
-All the points will a buen severity equal to 4 ('high') will be assigned the value 1.
-The other points are assigned a value 0.
+To perform the high-severity benchmarks using a binary confusion matrix, we construct a binary field based on the high-severity index.
+All points will have a burn severity of 4 ('high') and will be assigned the value 1.
+The other points are assigned a value of 0.
 This processing is done when the benchmark is performed.

 ### Benchmarks

-See Key Performance Indicator (KPI) and normalization defintions [here](../../metrics/index.md).
+See Key Performance Indicator (KPI) and normalization definitions [here](../../metrics/index.md).

 #### Binary High Severity Accuracy